ponylang/rfcs/text/0000-type-case-in-match.md

 # Drawbacks

-As always a new syntax adds one more thing to learn, and as such, any new feature must justify its existence.
+As always, a new syntax adds one more thing to learn, and as such, any new feature must justify its existence.
 The greater the cognitive burden, the greater the burden of justification.

-This could be seen as being *"two ways to accomplish the same thing"*, which is a legitimate concern, especially since the "captures" syntax existed first.
-Had the "type case" syntax existed first, the "captures" syntax would be very easily justified by the clear need to combine type disambiguation with assignment of the result of any arbitrary expression to a variable.
+This could be seen as making *"two ways to accomplish the same thing"*.

 # Alternatives